ellesaber/bushfire/README.md

 - transformations to symmetrise
 - plots of predictors (pairwise densities)
 - read papers using splines, RF check description/explanation
+- Alex's comment on ratio?
+When ffdi in certain band look at proportion of fires.

 - International Journal of Wildland Fire (http://www.publish.csiro.au/?nid=114&issue=6993)
 - more sophisticated method than previous analyses, fire journals